MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Design of MuRAR

-To achieve high quality $A_{mm}$, we propose MuRAR, as illustrated in Figure~\ref{fig:architecture}.
-The MuRAR framework consists of three main components: text answer generation (Section~\ref{sec:text_answer_generation}), source-based multimodal retrieval (Section~\ref{sec:multimodal_retrieval}), and multimodal answer refinement (Section~\ref{sec:multimodal_answer_refinement}).
-The text answer generation component uses a RAG approach~\cite{DBLP:conf/nips/LewisPPPKGKLYR020, DBLP:journals/corr/abs-2312-10997}, first retrieving relevant text document snippets $S=\{s_{1}, s_{2}, ..., s_{n}\} \in D_{S}$ based on user query $q$ and then generating the text answer $A_{t}$ by prompting an LLM. \todo{briefly explain the source attribution} Then, we apply source attribution on $A_{t}$ to identify the text answer snippets $a_{[i, j]} \in A_{t}$, where a text answer snippet is a continuous text span in $A_{t}$.
-Next we retrieve multimodal data, namely, $I=\{i_{1}, i_{2}, ..., i_{m}\} \in D_{I}$, $T=\{t_{1}, t_{2}, ..., t_{k}\} \in D_{T}$, and $V=\{v_{1}, v_{2}, ..., v_{l}\} \in D_{V}$ that are relevant to the text answer snippets $a_{[i, j]}$.
-Finally, the multimodal answer refinement component generates the final multimodal answer $A_{mm}$ by incorporating the retrieved multimodal data and text response snippets.
+To achieve a high quality $A_{mm}$, we propose \MuRAR, as illustrated in Figure~\ref{fig:architecture}.
+The text answer generation component uses a RAG-style approach~\cite{DBLP:conf/nips/LewisPPPKGKLYR020, DBLP:journals/corr/abs-2312-10997}, first retrieving relevant text document snippets $S=\{s_{1}, s_{2}, ..., s_{n}\} \in D_{S}$ based on user query $q$ and then generating an initial text answer $A_{t}$ by prompting an LLM.
+Next, we retrieve multimodal data, namely, $I=\{i_{1}, i_{2}, ..., i_{m}\} \in D_{I}$, $T=\{t_{1}, t_{2}, ..., t_{k}\} \in D_{T}$, and $V=\{v_{1}, v_{2}, ..., v_{l}\} \in D_{V}$ that are relevant to the text answer.
+Finally, the multimodal answer refinement component generates a final multimodal answer $A_{mm}$ by incorporating the retrieved multimodal data into the initial text answer.

-Directly prompting or using techniques such as chain-of-thought~\cite{DBLP:conf/nips/Wei0SBIXCLZ22} with LLMs for tasks involving both text and multimodal data is ineffective due to two main reasons.
-First, the complexity of the task overwhelms the LLM as it needs to determine which data to reference, decide whether to display multimodal data, and figure out where to place it.
+Notably, directly prompting or using techniques such as chain-of-thought~\cite{DBLP:conf/nips/Wei0SBIXCLZ22} with LLMs for tasks involving both text and multimodal data is ineffective for two reasons.
+First, the complexity of the task overwhelms the LLM as it needs to determine which data to reference, decide whether to display multimodal data and figure out where to place it within the answer.
 Additionally, this complexity results in low-quality multimodal answers.
-To address this, we propose a step-by-step strategy that first generates a pure text answer and then refines it with multimodal data.